 Sortition — the use of randomly selected citizen assemblies to advise legislators or make legislation — is not simply an abstract idea.
-Around the world, citizen assemblies of randomly selected participants are meeting to discuss and decide upon important political controversies.
-Our 2021 conference will bring leading experts on democracy and on the use of citizen assemblies to Bard to ask how elements of lottery and citizen governance can help reenergize our democracy.
-Questions to be asked at our conference include:
+Around the world, citizen assemblies comprised of randomly selected participants are meeting to discuss and decide upon important political controversies.
+The Arendt Center's 2021 conference brought together leading experts on democracy and on the use of citizen assemblies to ask how elements of lottery and citizen deliberation can help reenergize democracy.
+Questions asked at our conference include:

-Above all, we ask, how can we revitalize democracy in the 21st century?
+Above all, we asked, how can we revitalize democracy in the 21st century?

 Revitalizing Democracy, Sortition, and Citizen Power

 Is it too late to revitalize democracy?
 Democratic innovation at the eve of climate collapse

 Jane Suiter, Gazela Pudar Draško, Irena Fiket, and Thamy Pogrebinschi

 Moderator: Mark Williams Jr. ’18

 Breakout Session: (optional) Olin Room 201

 Advocacy for Citizen Assemblies

 David Van Reybrouck, Hans Kern ’14, and Jonas Kunz ’18